 The Chronicle succeeds because it’s embraced by a broad, deep, devoted readership and advertising base, built on nearly 36 years of honest, respectful, consistent commitment to delivering the goods.

 Founder Mark Frost remains The Chronicle’s publisher and editor.
-Three other Chroniclers from year-one continue to have an involvement — David Cederstrom, Meredith French and Teresa Hackett.
-Other staff members whose tenure at The Chronicle goes back more than two decades include Sandra Hutchinson, Laurie Clothier, Valerie Erceg and Cathy DeDe.
-Staff with more than a decade of commitment to The Chronicle include Gina Boyce, Ed Beecher, Kate Schoneveld, Gordon Woodworth and Larry Farenell.
+Two other Chroniclers from year-one continue to have an involvement — David Cederstrom and Meredith French.
+Other staff members whose tenure at The Chronicle goes back more than two decades include Sandra Hutchinson, Valerie Erceg and Cathy DeDe.
+Staff with more than a decade of commitment to The Chronicle include Gina Boyce, Ed Beecher, Kate Schoneveld and Gordon Woodworth.

 From its shoestring start to its ongoing success now, The Chronicle’s commitment has stayed the same — excellence in our products, progress for northern New York.